 Where:

-• MY_INNER_IPADDR is the local IP inside the tunnel, it must be different than PEER_INNER_IPADDR.
-Each file in the configuration file must swap this values.
+- MY_INNER_IPADDR is the local IP inside the tunnel, it must be different than PEER_INNER_IPADDR.
+Each file in the configuration file must swap these values.

 After that, do an ifup serverX in each server.
 You will see the new interface, you can do PING tests.
 Don't forget to open your IPtables rule to allow GRE protocol traffic, something like iptables -I INPUT -i eth0 -p gre -j ACCEPT will do the magic.